 The platform has an immutable bootloader called NSIB (Nordic Secure Immutable Bootloader) and an upgradable second stage bootloader.
-All images in the system are verified using a ROTPK (ECDSA using secp256r1) - including the second stage bootloader image(s), the secure image and the non-secure image, as well as a firmware image for the external network core.
+All images in the system are verified using a ROTPK (ECDSA using secp256r1) - including the second stage bootloader image(s), the secure image and the non-secure image.